 Preeclampsia occurs in about 5% of pregnant women.

-Absolutely no.
+Absolutely not.

-And most importantly, there are ways to decrease the risk of recurrence.
+Most importantly, there are ways to decrease the risk of recurrence.

 How does preeclampsia manifest?

-The manifestations of preeclampsia include hypertension, protein in the urine, headaches, blurred vision, upper abdominal pain and sometimes an early presentation of significant edema.
+The manifestations of preeclampsia include hypertension, protein in the urine, headaches, blurred vision, upper abdominal pain, and sometimes an early presentation of significant edema.

 Can preeclampsia be life-threatening?